aron0093/cytopath/docs/source/usage.rst

 Markov chain sampling
 ---------------------

 The sampling procedure requires a transition probability matrix (parameter: matrix_key), a clustering that will be used to define terminal regions (parameter: cluster_key) and root/terminal state probabilities (stored under root_cells and end_points obs keys).
-If a clustering is not specified then a louvain is used by default.
+If a clustering is not specified then Louvain is used by default.

 The auto_adjust parameter will automatically and dynamically select values for technical parameters of the sampling process based on the properties of the dataset.
-We advise keeping this parameter to True.
+We advise keeping this parameter set to True.

-Additionally, set the number of vCPUs (parameter: num_cores) for significanlty faster performance.
+Additionally, set the number of vCPUs (parameter: num_cores) for significantly faster performance.
 If you wish to return a copy of the anndata object then set copy parameter to True.

 .. code-block:: console